 - IR3535 is a simple way to write “Insect Repellent 3535.”
 It was introduced to the market in 1999 as an alternative to picaridin and DEET.
 However, while IR3535 is typically useful for flies, gnats, and mosquitoes, this is the least effective of the four chemically based repellent ingredients.

-It may be surprising to some users, but fly repellent is effective for a wide assortment of flying insects.
+Fly repellent is effective for a wide assortment of flying insects.
 This is because the term “flies” covers a large group of insects that includes more than 110,000 different species.
 For this reason, it’s important to look at the product information and the manufacturer’s directions for use if you need repellent for a specific species of fly.

 Typically, fly repellent is designed to repel common flying insects, like houseflies, blackflies, horseflies, mosquitoes, gnats, and midges.
 Depending on the active ingredient, the repellent may also prevent ticks, spiders, and several other insect species that don’t belong to the fly family, which makes these products ideal for a campsite where versatility is necessary.